hjwp/www.obeythetestinggoat.com/content/pages/book.md

-# How to comment
+# How to comment or get in touch

-I feel incredibly lucky to be writing this book, and have the standard amounts of impostor syndrome.
-I've only actually been doing TDD for a couple of years, and I've only been a professional programmer for about 3 years.
-But I feel I've learned a lot, and I enjoy sharing the knowledge.
+I am far from the ultimate authority on TDD, and I'm always interested in talking about TDD, so do get in touch.

+There's a comment system here for each individual chapter, so feel free to use that.

+If you'd like to fix a typo, you can open a Pull Request at https://github.com/hjwp/Book-TDD-Web-Dev-Python/pulls

-The O'Reilly site allows you to submit "errata", and the Chimera site has a comments function.
-Do use those for typos, errors etc.  If you'd like to have a more philosophical discussion, you can get in touch with me directly via
+If you'd like to have a more philosophical discussion, or talk about anything Python or TDD-related, you can get in touch with me directly via

 <div class="small-3 small-centered columns">
     <p class="center-text">